 Are the parcel delivery times guaranteed?

 Delivery times are a rough guide and are not guaranteed, but the delivery success is around 95% within the times specified.
 Transit times do not include the day of collection, weekends or bank holidays and are subject to customs clearance.

 What labels are required for my parcel?

 When you book you must ensure that you only attach the labels emailed to you from us.
-Do not use any paperwork supplied by the driver.
-The only exception is with "Interlink", who will supply a consignment note if you do not have a printer.
+Do not use any paperwork supplied by the driver under any circumstances.
+Doing so will result in substantial extra charges for which you are liable.

 Do I need a commercial/pro-forma invoice for my parcel?

-All shipments outside the EU require commercial or pro-forma invoices regardless as to whether the shipment is for business or private/personal purposes.
+All shipments outside the UK require commercial or pro-forma invoices regardless as to whether the shipment is for business or private/personal purposes.
 Many countries use the paperless commercial invoices system.
 We make and send these electronically when you book when applicable.
 For countries not using the paperless system you will be asked to print the commercial invioce.

 Who pays the customs charges for my parcel?

 Where due, customs charges are usually paid by the recipient.
 In the event that the item is delivered without the recipient paying and the charge is billed to us, you will be liable for the charges.